Gorski4123/openhiun.github.com/_posts/2013-12-28-developing-server-application-on-chromebook.md

 2.Ctrl+Alt+T, type shell and hit enter.

 3.Before installation you have to choose which OS and Version.
-To show available version type `~/Downloads/crouton -r ist` on the shell
+To show available version type `~/Downloads/crouton -r list` on the shell

 And if you want to install Ubuntu 13.04 type `sh -e crouton -r raring -n ubuntu -t cli-extra`.
 You may notice `-r`is version code and `-n`is OS name and -t is type of GUI or CLI.
 More info in [official Github repo](https://github.com/dnschneid/crouton#i-dont-always-use-linux-but-when-i-do-i-use-cli).